Rudy Giuliani ordered to pay nearly $150 million to two Georgia election workers he defamed - KTVZ

 Testifying a day later, Freeman appeared visibly shaken as various threatening messages were shown to the jury and attempted to hold back tears as she read aloud some of them.

-“Pack your s–t.
+“Pack your sh*t.
 They are coming for you.
 I’m not far behind.
 I’m coming for you also.
 Trash will be taken to the street in bags,” one of the messages read.

 “I took it as though they were going to cut me up and put me into trash bags and take it out to my street,” Freeman testified.